Mixed breed dog insurance

 Mixed Breed health issues

-While it’s difficult to definitively list which health problems a mixed breed dog may have, because they’re so diverse, here are some common health issues that all dogs can suffer from:
+It’s difficult to definitively list the health problems a mixed breed dog may face, as they’re such a diverse group.
+However, there are some common health issues that can affect dogs in general, including:

 Dental disease